 - Sea Salt and Black Pepper to taste

 - Preheat oven to 400F.
-Coat a baking sheet with 1 tbps. olive oil, set aside.
+Coat a baking sheet with one tablespoon of olive oil and set it aside.

 - Boil potatoes for 25 to 30 minutes in a large pot of salted water.
 Larger potatoes will require closer to 30 minutes.

-- While the potatoes boil, prepare olive oil mixture in a medium bowl by adding olive oil, garlic powder, fresh chives, salt and pepper.
+- While the potatoes boil, prepare the seasoning mixture in a medium bowl by adding olive oil, garlic powder, fresh chives, salt and pepper.
 Mix well.
 Set aside.

-- Drain potatoes, then place on baking sheet.
-Use a potato masher to gently smash the tops of the potatoes, breaking the skin and exposing the centers, but keeping the potato whole in one piece.One firm mash should do it, just make sure to stop about halfway through the potato, otherwise they'll break apart completely.
+- Drain potatoes and place them on baking sheet.
+Use a potato masher to gently smash the tops of the potatoes, breaking the skin and exposing the centers, but keeping the potato whole in one piece.One firm mash should do it.
+Just make sure to stop about halfway through the potato, otherwise they'll break apart completely.

-- Drizzle olive oil mixture over each potato with a spoon.
+- Drizzle the seasoning mixture over each potato with a spoon.
 Sprinkle lightly with sea salt.
-Bake for 20 to 25 minutes, until potatoes are golden brown and have a nice crisp to them.
+Bake for 20 to 25 minutes until potatoes are golden brown and have a nice crisp to them.